MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-535-Medium-HeavyDuty-Vehicle-Fuel-Efficiency-Program/section-535.7.md

 (c) *ABT provisions for vocational vehicles and tractors.* (1) Calculate the fuel consumption credits in a model year for each participating family or subfamily consisting of conventional vehicles in each averaging set (as defined in § 535.4) using the equation in this section.
 Each designated vehicle family or subfamily has a “family emissions limit” (FEL) that is compared to the associated regulatory subcategory standard.
 An FEL that falls below the regulatory subcategory standard creates “positive credits,” while fuel consumption level of a family group above the standard creates a “negative credits.”
 The value of credits generated for each family or subfamily in a model year is calculated as follows and must be rounded to nearest whole number:

-Vehicle Family FCC (gallons) = (Std − FEL) × (Payload) × (Volume) × (UL) × (103)

-Where:Std = the standard for the respective vehicle family regulatory subcategory (gal/1000 ton-mile).FEL = family emissions limit for the vehicle family (gal/1000 ton-mile).Payload = the prescribed payload in tons for each regulatory subcategory as shown in the following table:
+Vehicle Family FCC (gallons) = (Std − FEL) × (Payload) × (Volume) × (UL) × (10−3)Where:Std = the standard for the respective vehicle family regulatory subcategory (gal/1000 ton-mile).FEL = family emissions limit for the vehicle family (gal/1000 ton-mile).Payload = the prescribed payload in tons for each regulatory subcategory as shown in the following table:

 |           Regulatory subcategory           |Payload  <br/>(tons)|
 |--------------------------------------------|--------------------|